 An acoustic neuroma can be taken out with surgery, or your doctor might treat it with radiation to stop it from growing.

 Ototoxicity: Some drugs and chemicals can damage your inner ear.
 Others attack the nerve that connects your inner ear to your brain.
 Either can cause hearing loss.
 Sometimes, this gets better when you stop taking the drug or stay away from the chemical.
 In other cases, the damage can be permanent.

 Enlarged vestibular aqueducts (EVA): The narrow, bony canals that go from your inner ear to the inside of your skull are called vestibular aqueducts.
 If these get larger than they should be, you can lose your hearing.
 The causes of EVA aren’t clear, but they seem to be linked to certain genes you can get from your parents.

 There’s no proven treatment for EVA.
 The best ways to safeguard your hearing is to avoid contact sports or anything that can lead to a head injury, and stay away from fast changes in pressure, like the kind that happens with scuba diving.

 Vestibular migraine: If your brain sends the wrong signals to your balance system, that can lead to a severe headache, dizziness, sensitivity to light or sound, hearing loss, and ringing in your ears.
 Some people also say they get blurred vision.

 If you have vestibular migraines often, your doctor may give you a drug to prevent them.
 Many medications, including some antidepressants, and calcium channel blockers (which relax your blood vessels), can help.

 Mal de debarquement: When you move in a way you never have before, like on a boat, your brain adapts to the feeling.
-But sometimes, it can get “stuck” in the new motion, and you may feel like you’re rocking or swaying even after you've stopped moving.
-This usually gets better in a few hours, but sometimes symptoms can last for weeks or even years.
+But sometimes, it can get “stuck” in the new motion, and you may feel off balance, like you’re rocking or swaying, even after you've stopped moving.
+This usually gets better in a few hours but sometimes symptoms can persist for weeks or even years.